KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 \]

 The **eigenvalue spectra** of centropic and entropic operators are mirrored about zero.
-This is the structural balance of physics, mind, and being.
+This is the structural symmetry of physics, mind, and being.

 When centropy integrates and entropy mirrors without fusion, the system remains lawful.
 When either side dominates, collapse (⊘) or stagnation (⟳) appears.